Nakwendaa/calculatrice-c/README.md

 # calculatrice-c

 The application is a small calculator with unlimited accuracy.
 The calculator supports numbers of arbitrary length.
-The expressions are in **postfix** form
+The expressions are in **postfix** form.

 ## Usage